gickowtf/pixoo-homeassistant/README.md

 ## Automations as Push Notifications

 You can use it for Push Notifications.
 Trigger with anything!
-Action with the Service "Divoom Pixoo 64: Use for push notifications".
+Action with the Service "Divoom Pixoo 64: Send a page to Divoom Pixoo".

 **IMPORTANT**
 Display a message on the Divoom Pixoo.
 Please select the "...
 Current Page" entity of the device.